luthilab/IntanLuthiLab/LCSurge_Detection_Github/README.md

 The functions **f_ElimMA**, **f_b2Vec**, **f_MGT** and **f_baselineCalculation** are also included in the folder and are necessary for the script to work.

+For questions regarding the code computations please contact the members of the Prof. Anita Lüthi laboratory.